 I have to admit, it’s become sort of a joke around here.
 At its height, before most of the gas detection companies either got acquired or simply disappeared, there were nearly 50 of them, most of which sold (yawn) portable multigas units, featuring oxygen, combustibles, and one or more toxics.

 Although the instruments could certainly be utilized in other ways, it seems that all the manufacturers—and most of the distributors ever talk about is “confined entry.”
 Why?
-There’s around zero applications engineering involved, beyond—MAYBE—taking a moment to figure out what gases might actually be present in the confined space.
+There’s around zero applications engineering involved, beyond—MAYBE—taking a moment to figure out which gases might actually be present in the confined space.

 More than that, the gases being monitored are always easy and cheap to calibrate.
 Is it not possible in this wide world that, say, formaldehyde could be in a confined space?
 Or, heck, even hydrogen peroxide in a pharmaceutical app?
 But, since gases such as those are more difficult to deal with, it’s like they don’t exist.